LukeLIN-web/distrubuted-ML-system/Fast Training of Deep Learning Models over Multiple GPUs.md

 **Strategy Calculator.** It is the key component to carry out the algorithms that we will discuss in Sec.
 5. During the pre-training stage, it calculates device placement, execution order and operation partition lists, and obtains the cost models.
 During the normal training stage, it periodically activates the profiler, updates the cost models, and recalculates new strategies.
 If the estimated per-iteration training time with the new strategies (among output of our DPOS algorithm) is smaller than that of previous strategies, the new strategies are activated.

-**Device placer.** Device placer is responsible for assigning each operation onto a device (GPU) according to the strategy computed by the strategy calculator.
-Order Enforcement.
-After obtaining execution order of (sub-)operations from the strategy calculator, the enforcement module sets the indices of (sub-)operations in the order list as their priorities, and enforces the execution order in TensorFlow’s executors.
+**Device placer.** Device placer is responsible for assigning each operation onto a device (GPU) according to the strategy computed by the strategy calculator. **Order Enforcement.** After obtaining execution order of (sub-)operations from the strategy calculator, the enforcement module sets the indices of (sub-)operations in the order list as their priorities, and enforces the execution order in TensorFlow’s executors.

 ## 5 Operation Placement and Ordering Heuristics

 ##  5.1 Listing Scheduling

  We design a listing scheduling method to compute the device placement and execution order of operations, inspired by algorithms handling DAG task scheduling over multiprocessors [20, 41].
-With listing scheduling, the whole solution space is reduced in two phases: (i) operation prioritization for deciding device placement sequence of all operations, and (ii) device selection which chooses the operation in the order of their priorities and assigns the best device to each selected operation, to minimize the operation’s finish time. 操作优先级，用于决定所有操作的设备放置顺序, (ii) 设备选择，按优先级顺序选择操作并将最佳设备分配给每个选定的操作，以最小化操作的完成时间。
+With listing scheduling, the whole solution space is reduced in two phases: (i) operation prioritization for deciding device placement sequence of all operations, and (ii) device selection which chooses the operation in the order of their priorities and assigns the best device to each selected operation, to minimize the operation’s finish time. (i)决定所有操作的设备放置顺序, (ii) 选择操作 然后分配给best device

 **Operation Prioritization**.
 The priority decides the device placement sequence, which is slightly different from the execution order of operations.
 We exploit a critical-path [41] based heuristic for computing a rank for each operation oi in the DAG:
 $$